2022–23 LIU Sharks men's basketball team

 The 2022–23 LIU Sharks men's basketball team represented Long Island University in the 2022–23 NCAA Division I men's basketball season.
-The Sharks, led by first-year head coach Rod Strickland, played their home games at the Steinberg Wellness Center in Brooklyn, New York as members of the Northeast Conference.
+The Sharks, led by first-year head coach Rod Strickland, played their home games at the Steinberg Wellness Center in Brooklyn, New York as members of the Northeast Conference (NEC).

 Previous season

-The Sharks finished the 2021–22 season 16–14, 12–6 in NEC play to finish in third place.
+The Sharks finished the 2021–22 season 16–14, 12–6 in NEC play, to finish in third place.
 As the No. 3 seed, they defeated No. 6 seed Sacred Heart in the quarterfinals of the NEC tournament, before falling to No. 2 seed Wagner.

 On June 30, the school announced the firing of head coach Derek Kellogg, after 5 season at the helm.
 They immediately named NBA G League Ignite program manager Rod Strickland as the Sharks' next head coach.